MattJonesCreation/mattjonescreation.github.io/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
+The main branch for this repo is Source.
+Since this is a User Page on GitHub Pages, the master branch is used as a deployment branch.

 ## Available Scripts